energydatalab/closing-the-domain-gap/README.md

 Welcome to our github!
 Here you can find code documentation for our 2022 Neurips CCAI submission 'Closing the Domain Gap -- Blended Synthetic Imagery for Climate Object Detection', including our dataset, experiments, and synthetic image generation.

-Each directory contains a README with further documentation.
-Overall, when it comes to:

 **EXPERIMENTS:**
 - Full experiment results can be found in experiment_results.
+Please visit final.csv to see the results used in the paper.
 - Experiment configurations (label and image path txt files as well as shape files) for Yolov3 can be found in the experiments folder.
-- Yolov3 code for running our experiments can be found in the yolov3 folder, specifically the efficient_run_train_test.py script.
+- Yolov3 code for running our experiments can be found in the yolov3 folder, specifically the train_mixed_batch.py script.
 - Unless stated otherwise in a subdirectory README, experiment code can be reproduced in the environment found in requirements.txt.

 **IMAGE GENERATION:**